 Brown sugar with some garlic and spices really adds a sweet yet savory taste to a regular pork loin.
 And cooking it on the stovetop is quick and easy, with very little cleanup involved.

 Start by using a garlic press to crush 3 cloves of garlic and put it in a medium mixing bowl.
 If you don’t have a garlic press, you can dice it up by hand as well.
 Add your brown sugar and seasonings to the bowl with the garlic and stir it up until it’s well blended.

 Open your pork loin and slice it at a slight angle into pieces that are about 1 inch thick.
-The number of pieces you have will depend on the size pork you have, so focus more on making them all fairly even in size so they cook the same.
+The number of pieces you have will depend on the size of pork you have.
+So focus more on making them all fairly even in size so they cook the same.

-Place each piece of pork into the brown sugar mixture and press it down so that the mixture really sticks to the meat.
+Place each piece of pork into the brown sugar mixture.
+Press it down so that the mixture really sticks to the meat.
 Flip it over and do the same for the other side as well.
-Make sure that the pork has a decent amount of brown sugar on it, then transfer it to a large frying pan while you continue with each piece.
+Make sure that the pork has a decent amount of brown sugar on it.
+Transfer it to a large frying pan while you continue with each piece.

 The pork will shrink a little as it cooks, and the brown sugar will start to make a glaze in the pan.
-This is what I use to then coat the pork when I serve it and will use any leftover to go on top of some vegetables such as some baby carrots.
+This is what I use to then coat the pork when I serve it.
+Use any leftover glaze to go on top of some vegetables such as some baby carrots.

 - 3/4 cup light brown sugar